b52-clouddevops/tf-module-redis/README.md

 # tf-module-redis

-This is a repository which contains
+This is a repository which contains R